-Lists state administrative officials by function; before 1977 issued as a supplement to The Book of the States.
-Previously biennial as State Administrative Officials and various titles.
+Lists state elected officials; state legislative leadership, committees, and staff; state administrative officials by function.
+Originally issued as a supplement to The Book of the States.
+Previously biennial under various titles.

 Holli, Melvin G., and Peter Jones, eds.
 Biographical Dictionary of American Mayors, 1820–1980.
 Westport, Conn.: Greenwood Press, 1981.

 Covers 679 mayors in over a dozen cities; contains lists categorizing mayors by characteristics such as party, religion, and ethnicity.

 Lilley, William III, Laurence J. DeFranco, Mark F. Bernstein, and Kari L. Ramsby.
 The Almanac of State Legislative Elections.
 3rd ed.
 Washington, D.C.: CQ Press, 2007.